DEXA language logo

 About DX

-Systems thinking, healthcare infrastructure, and language design – same brain, different costumes.
+Systems thinking, healthcare infrastructure, and language design — same discipline, different constraints.

-I’m a Systems Analyst with 10+ years in healthcare IT, specialising in automation, clinical integrations, and high-reliability digital workflows.
-Most of my day job is untangling legacy systems, stabilising interfaces, and making sure critical clinical flows keep moving even when everything around them is on fire.
+I’m a Systems Analyst with over a decade in healthcare IT, specialising in automation, clinical integrations, and high-reliability digital workflows.
+Most of my day job is untangling legacy systems, stabilising interfaces, and making sure critical clinical flows keep moving when everything around them is on fire.

-I work hands-on with HL7/XML interfaces, server operations, and monitoring for large-scale environments, applying structured engineering discipline to messy real-world infrastructure.
+I work hands-on with interface and integration work, operational monitoring, and production triage in large-scale environments, applying structured engineering discipline to messy real-world infrastructure.
 The same approach feeds into how I design DEXA: small, well-defined cores that can be reasoned about, tested, and verified.

-Outside of healthcare, I care about AI runtimes, deterministic smart-contract execution, and making “verifiable compute” a normal part of building systems instead of a research project.
-DEXA is the language where those ideas get stress-tested.
+Outside of healthcare, I care about deterministic execution, contract safety, and GPU-backed compute — and making “verifiable compute” feel like normal engineering instead of a research project.
+DEXA is where those ideas get stress-tested.

 Core Skills